mfld/docs/synology.md

 On models with 6+ hard drive bays, populate all bays -2 to leave room to grow the capacity for future needs.

-Setup all available hard drives as one pool.
+Set up all available hard drives as one pool.

 ## Backups